PivotBuddy

 Filter 2: Stage & Check Size

 Watch out: Many "Multi-Stage" funds may only be doing Series B+ in practice.
-Check recent deals.
+Check recent deals to verify active Series A deployment.

 Filter 3: Geographic Focus

 Are they restricted to specific regions?
-Some funds only invest in Bay Area or NYC.
+Some funds only invest in Bay Area or NYC companies, while others have a specific regional mandate.
+Understanding geographic preferences upfront avoids wasting time on firms that will never invest outside their core market.

-Tip: Florida Funders focuses on FL; look for investors who understand your local market.
+Tip: Florida Funders focuses on FL; look for investors who understand your local market and can provide regionally relevant support.

 Filter 4: Fund Lifecycle

-Ideal: Funds in years 1-3 of a new fund are most active in making new investments.
+Ideal: Funds in years 1-3 of a new fund are most active in making new investments and most motivated to build their portfolio quickly.

 Scoring Strategic Fit